The Lanesborough: History

 Rosewood Hotels & Resorts refurbished and re-opened the building as a hotel in 1991.
 Furniture was supplied by Arthur Brett and Sons.
-Ten years later, the management contract passed to Starwood's St. Regis operation, as its first and only hotel in England.
-Since November 2014, the Oetker Collection has managed the building.
+On 29 May 2002, the management contract passed to Starwood's St. Regis brand.
+In November 2014, the Oetker Collection assumed management, the group's first hotel in the United Kingdom.

 The Lanesborough was closed for renovation in December 2013 and re-opened in 2015.
 In 2015, it was reputedly the most expensive hotel in London.

 Culinary awards

-In 2009, The Lanesborough announced the launch of ‘Apsleys – a Heinz Beck Restaurant’.
-Chef Heinz Beck was the winner of three Michelin stars for his cuisine at La Pergola in Rome, Italy.
-‘Apsleys – a Heinz Beck Restaurant’ began service on 7 September 2009, and was awarded its first Michelin star on 20 January 2010.
-This is the current fastest time for a new London restaurant to get one, in less than 5 months.
+In 2009, the Lanesborough announced the launch of 'Apsleys – a Heinz Beck Restaurant', under chef Heinz Beck, who had won three Michelin stars for his cuisine at La Pergola in Rome.
+The restaurant began service in September 2009 and was awarded its first Michelin star less than 5 months later in January 2010, the fastest time for a new London restaurant to achieve a star.
 The dining room was subsequently rebranded as Céleste for the 2015 opening, and was again awarded a Michelin star in 2016, only to lose it in 2022.
+It was subsequently relaunched as the Lanesborough Grill.